Optimal investment and consumption with forward preferences and uncertain parameters: Introduction

-This paper contributes to introduce and study the {\it robust forward investment and consumption preferences}, with (non-)zero volatility, and the associated optimal investment and consumption strategies, in an incomplete financial market arising from general investment portfolio constraints, with model uncertainty.
+This paper makes contributions to the study of \emph{robust forward investment and consumption preferences}, with a focus on the zero-volatility case.
+The non-zero volatility case will be addressed in a forthcoming paper.
+Different from \cite{Lin_2014}, the financial market considered in this paper may be incomplete, stemming from general investment portfolio constraints.
+Consequently, the model includes all the previous cases studied in \cite{Berrier_2008, El_Karoui_2018, Kallblad_2016, Kallblad_2018, Lin_2014} as special cases.

-Regardless of incorporating model uncertainty into the forward preferences and optimal strategies for the ambiguity-averse agent, to the best of our knowledge, the investigation of non-zero volatility forward investment and consumption preferences, in such a {\it general financial market framework}, has been absent in the literature of \cite{Berrier_2008,Kallblad_2016,El_Karoui_2018}.
-As the first contribution, this paper tackles the technical difficulty arising from general investment portfolio constraints for the financial market incompleteness.
-Essentially, with the investment constraints, the SPDE (see Equation (\ref{eq:SPDE}) below), the ODE (see Equation (\ref{eq:new_ODE}) below), and the infinite horizon BSDE (see Equation (\ref{eq:power_infinite_time_horizon_BSDE_drift}) below), coupled with the ODE (see Equation (\ref{eq:g_t_nonlinear_ODE_drift}) below), characterizing the robust forward preferences and optimal strategies, become fully non-linear and quadratic.

-Secondly, this paper contributes on the {\it robustness} of the forward investment and consumption preferences, and the associated optimal strategies.
-With the element of consumption, this paper proposes to determine the {\it robust optimal investment and consumption strategies $\left(\pi^*,C^*\right)$} for the ambiguity-averse agent, via optimizing her expected {\it robust forward investment and consumption preferences} $ U $ and $ U^c $: for any terminal time $ T $,

-where $b$ and $\sigma$ are respectively the market-realized drift and volatility processes for the risky stocks in the financial market, and $ X^{\pi,C;b,\sigma} $ is the wealth of the ambiguity-averse agent, employed her investment and consumption strategies $ \left(\pi,C\right) $, with the realized drift and volatility $ \left(b,\sigma\right) $ from the financial market.
-In other words, the ambiguity-averse agent chooses the optimal investment and consumption strategies under the {\it worst-case} scenario.
-Inspired by the saddle-point argument under the classical framework (see, for example, \cite{Hernandez_2006,Hernandez_2007,Schied_2008,Tevzadze_2013,YLZ_2017}) and the recent work on robust forward investment preference in \cite{Kallblad_2018}, the robust forward investment and consumption preferences are generated forwardly via, not only the standard super-martingale sub-optimality, in terms of strategies, and martingale optimality, in terms of strategies and uncertain parameters, principle, but also the supplemental {\it sub-martingale sub-optimality}, in terms of uncertain parameters, {\it principle}.
-See Definition \ref{def:forward_performance_drift_vol} below for the precise mathematical formulation.